frank-tan/Popular-Movies/README.md

 ## Caching and Offline Use

-The App saves movie details, genres, trailer address, reviews and favourites in the SQLite database on the device.
+The app saves movie details, genres, trailer address, reviews and favourites in the SQLite database on the device.
 Movie poster image and backdrop image are cached on the device using OKHttp.
 So as long as the data are retrieved once, the app can still show saved/cached data and work in an offline mode.

 ## Playing Trailers